Completing a screenplay or a novel can be overwhelming.

 That being said, there are two caveats:

-- You may have to adadpt the tips to apply them to your manuscript.
+- You may have to adapt the tips to apply them to your manuscript.

 - With rare exception (see this article on the secret to writing a bestselling novel), all of the examples on this website come from movies (or movies adapted from novels).